-- What did you learn from the meetings with your project mentor, including the presentation that you gave to your project mentor?
-How well do you think that you have answered your research question(s)?
-How have you demonstrated your interpersonal and communication skills during the project work?
-1. - 2. - 3. - 4.
-How has undertaking the RAP helped you in your accountancy studies and / or current employment role?
+- 1. Reflect on what you have learnt from the meetings with your Mentor, including the presentation that you gave to your Mentor? - 2.
+To what extent do you think you have achieved the RAP research objectives you set? - 3.
+How have you demonstrated your interpersonal and communication skills during the project work? - 4.
+Reflect on how undertaking the RAP helped you in your accountancy studies and/or current employment role?